microsoft/RTVS-docs/index.md

 * [Help](help.html)

 ## Feedback

 We're looking for your feedback!
 Please the feedback menu in RTVS to send us smiles and frowns!

+## Contributing

+If you're interested in contributing to the docs or samples, feel free to clone the repo and submit a PR.
+More instructions can be found in our [contribution guide](contributing-docs.html).